-If you're a vintage car enthusiast, you'll surely love Yaldhurst Christchurch Classic & Vintage Car and Transport Museum.
+If you're a vintage car enthusiast, you'll surely love the Yaldhurst Museum of Transport & Science.

 From horse and buggy to antique and classic cars to printing presses to fire engines to racing car displays, you'll see more than 160 vehicles spanning a century.

-The Yaldhurst Museum has been dedicated to preserving New Zealand's heritage for over 48 years.
+The museum has been dedicated to preserving New Zealand's heritage since 1968.

 Its collection of more than 160 automobiles includes the 1938 International Harvester, of which there are only five in history.

-Here, you'll also find the replica of "Chitty Chitty Bang Bang" from the 1968 musical fantasy film.
+Here, you'll find the replica of "Chitty Chitty Bang Bang" from the 1968 musical fantasy film.

-If you want to take a trip down memory lane, the Museum is only about 20 minutes from the city center.
+If you want to take a trip down memory lane, the Yaldhurst Museum of Transport & Science is only about 20 minutes from the city center.

-The 10-minute ride to Gondola provides spectacular views of the Port Hills, Lyttleton Harbor, and so on.
+The 10-minute Christchurch Gondola ride provides spectacular views of the Port Hills, Lyttleton Harbor, and more.

 In the distance, you can also observe the Southern Alps, Canterbury Plains, Pegasus Bay, and the Pacific Ocean.

-Learn about the area's history on a Time Tunnel ride and indulge in a little shopping at its gift store while enjoying the pure mountain air.
+Learn about the area's history on a Time Tunnel ride and indulge in a bit of shopping at its gift store while enjoying the pure mountain air.

-While enjoying a bite from the café in the summit, you may take in the breathtaking panoramic views.
+While enjoying a bite from the cafe on the summit, you may take in the breathtaking panoramic views.